Pulse logo

-On Friday, Akufo-Addo and Mahama signed a peace pact to uphold the peace and unity of the country before, during and after the election.
+Meanwhile, both President Akufo-Addo and Mahama signed a peace pact last Friday to maintain the peace and stability of the country.

-The President also pledged to accept the outcome of the presidential election on December 7.
+The President pledged to accept the outcome of the presidential election on December 7.

 “I have said that we believe in election and I have given my word that we shall accept the verdict of the people of Ghana,” Akufo-Addo stated.